SpikeAI/2022-10-04_polychronies_OBSOLETE/README.md

 <!-- usage note: edit this section. -->

-This manuscript reviews cureent litterature on Polychrony detection in raster plots.
+This manuscript reviews current litterature on *polychrony detection* in raster plots.
 It is work in progress, where anybody interested can join.

 ## Manubot